shikha-16/Women-in-Technology/Different Fields in CS.md

 ### 2. Systems Theory

   * Computer Architecture and engineering: Principles behind organizing and building a computer

+  Description: Computer architecture is a specification describing how hardware and software technologies interact to create a computer platform or system.
+When we think of the word architecture, we think of building a house or a building.
+Keeping that same principle in mind, computer architecture involves building a computer and all that goes into a computer system.
     * Digital logic: performing operations with 0s and 1s on hardware
     * Micro Architecture (Processors, FPGAs)
     * Multi Processing (Pipelines, Multi core systems)